quanphan2906/nobsidion/README.md

 Nobsidion is an Obsidian plugin designed to sync your Obsidian vault with your Notion workspace.
 Building upon the [Obsidian to Notion](https://github.com/EasyChris/obsidian-to-notion/) plugin, Nobsidion offers additional functionality and refinements, making the syncing process more seamless and integrated.

-⚠️ This Obsidian plugin is not yet rigorously tested (I'm actively working on this) so it is not ready for production usage.
+⚠️ This Obsidian plugin has been tested manually.

 ## Vision